niinortey12/Alsamband/README.md

-# ALSAM BAND WEBSITE

-This website is a responsive website designed for an Austrailian based band with the aim of widening their fan base and allowing their miusic to resonate with their fans when they listen to the audio and video files implemented on the webpage.

-The website aims at targeting potential fans and giving them a feel of the band events and an opportunity to connect with them.

 # UX

-The website designed for Alsam band, an Australian based band who have been in existence over the past 3 decades.
+The website designed for Alsam band, an Australian based band who have been in existence for over the past 3 decades.
 It aims at enlarging the fan base of the band.

 This project has been designed to increase their fan base by including their previous and future events and tours on the website.
 This